 - Notes: Alternatively, you can bake the pizza in the oven on a sheet pan or hot pizza stone, topping the raw dough with cheeses and figs, then placing in the oven.
 Bake until the pizzas are cooked through, about 9-11 minutes, remembering that the thinner the crust, the faster they will cook.

-- Pull out from the oven top with a sprinkling of arugula and serve immediately.
+- Pull out from the oven top, place on a wood board, sprinkle with arugula, cut and serve immediately.